JB-26/JB-26/README.md

 # Hi!
 I'm Josh! 👋
 _But everyone calls me JB_

-I enjoy writing Python and .NET programs 👨‍💻
+I enjoy writing Python and Ruby programs 👨‍💻

 # What I'm working on...
 I'm currently working on a small project, which is a CLI application that connects to a Postgres database and can perform data analysis.

 # What I'm currently learning...
-I'm currently more about Python
+I'm currently more about Python and Ruby!

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me